ninabarzh/broomstick/content/posts/objectivity.md

 ## Objectivity is not a neutral force

-Objectivity is useful—but only if wielded with awareness of context, power, and impact.
+Objectivity is useful, but only if wielded with awareness of context, power, and impact.
 Left unchecked, it shields the powerful and lashes out at the powerless.
 Like neutrality, claiming objectivity does not absolve moral responsibility.
 Rejecting the myth of objective impartiality does not abandon reason; it recognises perspective, context, and consequence.
 Objectivity is not inherently virtuous.
-It is only as ethical as the person—or institution—claiming it.
+It is only as ethical as the person, or institution, claiming it.

 ## Evidence locker